-How To Grow Wisteria
+How to Grow Wisteria

-A SPECTACULAR ORNAMENTAL
+WISTERIA: A SPECTACULAR ORNAMENTAL

 Wisteria is one of the most spectacular of spring-blooming perennials.
 With its abundance of foot-long pannicles of flowers—most commonly lilac-blue—it is a traffic stopper.
 I once had an elderly woman with a carload of grandchildren stop in front of my house and ask if her grandchildren could come in the yard and smell my wisteria.